zio/zio-protoquill/README.md

    ```
    Note that these to steps need to be done in a *separate compilation unit*.
 That typically means that you
    need to make a separate SBT project with this logic that is compiled before the rest of your application code.
-3. Now in your application code, you can use the custom parser after defing it as a given (or implicit)
+3. Now in your application code, you can use the custom parser after defining it as a given (or implicit)
    ```scala
    given myParser: CustomParser.type = CustomParser
    import MyBusinessLogic._